 In severe cases, you’ll see the animal breathing with its mouth open, coughing constantly, and producing thick nasal discharge.
 The cow may spend more time lying down, refuse to eat, and breathe heavily even while resting.
 At this stage, pneumonia in cows symptoms are serious and life-threatening, and the animal needs immediate treatment to survive.

-Causes of Shipping Fever in Cattle
+Causes of Bovine Respiratory Disease in Cattle

 Shipping fever is mainly caused by a combination of bacteria, viruses, and stress that weakens a cow’s immune system.
 The leading bacterial culprit is Mannheimia haemolytica, a germ that normally lives in the upper airways of healthy cattle without causing problems.
 But when an animal becomes stressed or its immunity drops, this bacterium can move down into the lungs and trigger serious bronchopneumonia in cattle.